Southwest

 Enjoy the pancake machine at the Holiday Inn Express & Suites along with lots of other delicious hot foods for breakfast.
 Along with great views, a pool and hot tub, two hiking trails begin just a few yards from the hotel.
 Just to the west of the Holiday Inn Express & Suites is the Pueblo Canyon Rim trailhead, a trail that takes you west along the canyon rim, behind the airport and eventually to a city park.

-Holiday Inn Express & Suites Los Alamos Entrada Park
+Holiday Inn Express and Suites Los Alamos Entrada Park, an IHG Hotel

 Top rated